coveo/ui-kit/packages/coveo.analytics/README.md

 </script>
 ```

-To Add additional informations and/or give hints to Coveo's Reveal engine.
+To Add additional informations or give hints to Coveo's Reveal engine.

 ```js
 // ...